Skip to Main Content

 At the Summit

-Mercure Grand Jebel Hafeet hotel occupies the upper section of the mountain, positioned to capture the views across both the UAE and Oman sides of the border.
+Jebel Hafeet is a 4-star hotel in Al Ain with 124 rooms, positioned to capture the views across both the UAE and Oman sides of the border.
 Its presence on the summit makes it one of the more unusual hotel locations in the Gulf: not a desert resort or a coastal property, but a mountain-leading building that functions as a destination in its own right.
 The hotel's architecture is utilitarian rather than landmark, but its position compensates for that entirely.
 Guests who stay at the summit experience a temperature differential of several degrees compared to the city below, which is particularly relevant during the warmer months when Al Ain's floor-level heat is considerable.

 Al Ain as a Base